-1. Proposed Traffic Regulation Orders - The Isle of Wight Council (Various Streets, Ryde) (Traffic Regulation) Order No 2 2022 and The Isle of Wight Council (Residents' Parking Places) Order 1 2022.

-- 2. This report provides the details of recommendation for introducing new parking restrictions, and making some of the existing parking restrictions enforceable, in various locations in Ryde and Binstead, as detailed in Appendix 1 (Proposals' plans). - 3.
+- Proposed Traffic Regulation Orders The Isle of Wight Council (Various Streets, Ventnor) (Traffic Regulation) Order No 1 2022; The Isle of Wight Council (Esplanade, Ventnor) (Parking Places) Order No 1 2022; The Isle of Wight Council (Designated Loading Bays) Order No 1 2022. - 2.
+This report provides the details of recommendation for introducing new parking restrictions, and making some of the existing parking restrictions enforceable, in various locations in Ventnor, as detailed in Appendix 1 (Proposals' plans). - 3.
 The proposals are aiming to ensure safety for all road users, whilst securing the emergency services' access and the movement of the traffic by removing the inappropriate parking in order to increase visibility, create passing points, and free up footways. - 4.
 The extent of the proposed restrictions is kept to a minimum, in order to preserve as many parking spaces as possible.
-However, as the local highway authority, the Council has a duty to ensure road users' safety and the movement of the traffic, which means that these were prioritised above the preservation of parking spaces, where necessary.
+However, as the Local Highway Authority, the Council has a duty to ensure road users' safety and the movement of the traffic, which means that these were prioritised above the preservation of parking spaces, where necessary.